This article is sponsored by CitizenM.

 Of course, you *could* come up here during the day and visit the roof terrace for free, but then you wouldn't have a cocktail in you hand, would you?

 Coq d'Argent, Bank

 Some people call it a banker's haunt.
 We call it the Bagpuss building, on account of its stripes.
 Either way, Coq d'Argent is a surprisingly large venue, the restaurant mainly tucked away inside, serving up contemporary French cuisine.

 Outside on the rooftop terrace, meals from the grill menu are served during lunch time, but in the evening, focus is firmly on spirits and cocktails, with bar snacks offered as a stomach-lining option.

-The space is a variety of covered and open-air, with various pop-ups throughout the year, including the annual winter Lodge d'Argent, dressed to look like a ski lodge with food and drinks to match.
-Heaters and blankets are plentiful, but Coq d'Argent's terrace really comes into its own in the summer, when those luscious (fake, we assume) green lawns give way to sunkissed views of the City skyline.
+The space is a combo of covered and open-air, with various pop-ups throughout the year, including the annual winter Lodge d'Argent, dressed to look like a ski lodge with food and drinks to match.
+Heaters and blankets are plentiful, but Coq d'Argent's terrace comes into its own in the summer, when those luscious (fake, we assume) green lawns give way to sunkissed views of the City skyline.

 Look, we know that when The Kinks sang Waterloo Sunset, they were talking about the view from Waterloo Bridge... but the sunset views across the roof of Waterloo station from Bar Elba are pretty darn special too.
 Wander around the other side of the bar to get a cracking view of The Shard, too.

 Cocktails are the speciality, with all the classics (negronis, spritzes, espresso martinis), on the menu — and not too badly priced, the last time we were there.
 There's a small selection of beers, wines, and ciders, and a larger selection of shots if you're having one of those nights.
 If you are, get food too — they do burgers, hot dogs, fries, nachos and the like.